danielemelini/ALMA3/README.md

 `alma.exe <config_file>`

 where `<config_file>` is the name of the configuration file containing all the options for the ALMA3 run.
 Some example configuration files are stored into the `CONFIGS/` folder.
 Among other parameters, the configuration file contains the name of the data file describing the planetary rheological structure.
-Some example files are stored into the `rheological_models/` folder.
+Some example files are stored into the `MODELS/` folder.

+## Contacts

+Please refer for any questions about ALMA3 to:

+Daniele Melini, Istituto Nazionale di Geofisica e Vulcanologia, Roma, Italy, daniele.melini@ingv.it

+Giorgio Spada, University of Bologna, Italy, giorgio.spada@gmail.com